pandas-dev/pandas/doc/source/contributing.rst

 Creating a Windows development environment
 ------------------------------------------

 To build on Windows, you need to have compilers installed to build the extensions.
-You will need to install the appropriate Visual Studio compilers, VS 2008 for Python 2.7, VS 2010 for 3.4, and VS 2015 for Python 3.5.
+You will need to install the appropriate Visual Studio compilers, VS 2008 for Python 2.7, VS 2010 for 3.4, and VS 2015 for Python 3.5 and 3.6.

 For Python 2.7, you can install the ``mingw`` compiler which will work equivalently to VS 2008::